Local Terminlogy

 }

-You will see the error:
+You will see the following error:

 The provided code 'http://example.com/fhir/CodeSystem/tutorial-service-codes#follow-up' was not found in the value set 'http://example.com/fhir/ValueSet/tutorial-service-codes|1.0.0